Trump to push 'Buy American, Hire American' policy at Wisconsin visit

 The "buy American" portion of the order directs agencies to conduct a "top-to-bottom performance review" of the use of waivers and calls for stricter enforcement laws pertaining to the purchase of US-made goods by the federal government and the use of US-made iron and steel in projects supported by federal funds.

-" 'Buy American' is the Trump administration's highest priority when it comes to spending taxpayer dollars," one senior administration official said.
+"'Buy American' is the Trump administration's highest priority when it comes to spending taxpayer dollars," one senior administration official said.

 The CEO of Snap-On, the manufacturer Trump will visit on Tuesday, said in a statement he believes "the President's visit emphasizes the need to nurture (US) manufacturing strength."